 - Does PolyGram use CLOB or AMM?

-- PolyGram connects to Polymarket's CLOB order books — the same matching engine used by professional traders globally.
+- PolyGram taps into Polymarket's CLOB infrastructure — the identical matching engine deployed by institutional traders worldwide.

 - Are there still AMM prediction markets in 2026?